7 of the deadliest fighter jets still in active service

 2. F-15 Eagle is still one of the most dangerous jets around

 First use in combat: 1979

-The F-15 Eagle and its variants are some of the most capable jet fighters of all time.
-Used primarily as an air superiority tactical fighter, it was developed and built by McDonnell Douglas.
+The F-15 Eagle and its variants are some of the most capable jet fighters ever.
+McDonnell Douglas created and produced it primarily as an air superiority tactical fighter.

-It's not only deadly but really does look the part.
+It's not only deadly, but the forces do look the part.
 For any child of the 1980s, this fighter is forever burned into their memory thanks to cartoon characters like Starscream from the Transformers.

 3. The Dassault Rafale is still one of the best fighter jets

 First use in combat: 2002

 The French-made Dassault Rafale is one of the world's most capable multirole fighters.
 After a long and often slow development process, the French Air Force and Navy finally started using it in 2001.

 It has since been exported to many other nations, including India, Egypt, and Qatar.
 Rafale has also seen active service in many combat arenas, from Afghanistan to Syria.

 It has been improved over time and now has some of the most advanced electronics of any plane.
 The Rafale can track 40 targets at a time and fire simultaneously on 4 of them.